Tustin police officers were recently dispatched to a call for a stolen bag of chips from a convenience store’s outdoor chip stand.

 “You get dispatched to a call and you never know what it is,” Yuhas said.
 “You just have your bag of tools: your training experience, the tools on your belt, your radio, your hands, your brain, your words.
 Every call you go to it’s about getting there safely, making the scene safe… You need all those tools sometimes.”

-After being placed in handcuffs, the man continued threatening the officers and even asked to have the handcuffs removed so he could fight the officers, Ward said.
+After being placed in handcuffs, the man continued threatening the officers and even asked to have the handcuffs removed so he could fight the officers, an officer said.

 The man was carrying no identifying information and gave a fake name, but officers were able to identify him by the tattoos on his face and learned this suspect was a sex registrant who was on parole.
 The suspect had cut off his monitoring ankle device and his parole agent had issued a warrant for his arrest.